 1,600 community members attended the JCC’s Jewish Food Festival in 2017 and over 500 community members attended Jewish Holiday Festivals for Hanukkah, Purim and Sukkot.

-In 2015, JCC’s Camp Shelanu expanded from a summer camp to supporting families with schools out camps and kids night out camps year round.
-Camp Shelanu 365 was attended by over 380 campers.
-The camp inclusion program expanded to serve more children and we awarded $15,000 in scholarships to campers with financial need and children of veterans.
+In 2017, JCC’s Camp Shelanu expanded from a summer camp to supporting families with schools out camps and kids night out camps year round.
+Camp Shelanu 365 was attended by over 450 campers.
+The camp scholarship program expanded to serve more children and we awarded $17,000 in scholarships to campers with financial need and children of veterans.

 JCC membership including year round and summer members has grown to over 1000units.

-Adult cultural programming in 2015 included Men’s and Women’s Group meetings for seniors, book groups, cooking classes, film screenings and our first JCC trip to Israel.
-Over 200 community members were engaged in adult cultural programming.
+Adult cultural programming included Men’s and Women’s Group meetings for seniors, book groups, cooking dance, and art classes, film screenings, speakers and move.
+Hundreds of community members were engaged in adult cultural programming.

 The sale of over 6,000 loaves of JCafe challah in 2015 brought community members to the JCC of Fridays to prepare for Shabbat celebrations.